The GIST of Gastrointestinal Stromal Tumors of the Stomach

 CT scan of a 80-year-old male with gastrointestinal stromal tumour (GIST) metastatic to the liver.
 There is a large 20 cm mass (arrows) arising off the stomach (asterisk) in the abdomen, with a metastatic lesion in the dome of left hepatic lobe of liver (black arrowhead).
 Source: Steven Needell/Science Photo Library

 Ablation and embolization are two types of liver-directed treatments used for GISTs that that have spread to the liver.
 These treatments are utilized if surgery cannot be done to remove these tumors and often done in conjunction with targeted therapies, or if targeted therapies are not as effective as hoped.
-They are also known as locoregional treatments or interventional procedures.

 Palliative radiation therapy